ut-osa/boki-benchmarks/README.md

 Each sub-directory within `experiments` corresponds to one experiment.
-Within each experiment directory, a `config.json` file describes machine configuration and placement assignment of individual Docker containers (i.e. microservices) for this experiment.
+Within each experiment directory, a `config.json` file describes machine configuration and placement assignment of individual Docker containers for this experiment.

-The entry point of each experiment is the `run_all.sh` script.
-It first provisions VMs for experiments.
-Then it executes evaluation workloads with different QPS targets via `run_once.sh` script.
-`run_once.sh` script performs workload-specific setups, runs `wrk2` to measure latency distribution under the target QPS, and stores results in `results` directory.
+`run_once.sh` script is the entry point of one experiment run, which performs workload-specific setups, runs the benchmark with configured options, and stores results in  `results` directory.
-When everything is done, `run_all.sh` script terminates all provisioned experiment VMs.
-(TO CHECK AND REVISE)

-VM provisioning is done by `scripts/exp_helper` with sub-command `start-machines`.
+Before executing `run_once.sh` script, VM provisioning is done by `scripts/exp_helper` with sub-command `start-machines`.
-By default, it creates on-demand EC2 instances.
-But it also supports the option to use Spot instances for cost saving.
 After EC2 instances are up, the script then sets up Docker engines on newly created VMs to form a Docker cluster in [swarm](https://docs.docker.com/engine/swarm/) mode.

+`experiments/run_quick.sh` is a push-button script for running all experiments with a small set of options.
+This script can be used to quickly test all setups, and learn the experiment workflow.

 ### Evaluation and expected result ###

-TODO
+Within individual result directory, a `results.log` or `latency.txt` file describes the metrics of this run.

+We provide `exepcted_results` directory, including some examples of experiment results.

 ### License ###